SPARTAN 7-W “EXECUTIVE”€

 Key Takeaways:

-• Several of these aircraft served during World War II, designated as "UC-7 I".
+• Several Executives were utilized during World War II, designated as "UC-7 I."

 See a mistake?
 Contact us.